 4. Your Follow Through

-After you have given a 10 seconds warning, you must always always always follow through with the time out if your child hasn’t changed their behaviour.
-No time out tactic is more important than staying consistent on your follow through.
+After you have given a 10 seconds warning, you must always always always follow through with the timeout if your child hasn’t changed their behavior.
+None of the other timeout tactics are more important than staying consistent on your follow-through.

-Wait until the time out is over to talk about why their behaviour was wrong and what they can do instead.
+Wait until the timeout is over to talk about why their behavior was wrong and what they can do instead.

 5. Now Make Sure Your Child Follows Through, Too